jeapostrophe/reach-examples/cmd-and-web/readme.md

 After every change you make to the `scripts.js` file, do the following:

 1. `Ctrl-C` to stop the http-server.
-1. Run `npx webpack --config webpack.config.cjs`.
+1. Run `npx webpack --config webpack.config.cjs` to build a new *reach-webpack.js* file.
-1. Run `npx http-server`.
+1. Run `npx http-server` to start the server.
 1. Clear browser cached images and files.
 For Chrome, press `Cmd + Shift + Delete`, check *Cached images and files*, and click *Clear data*.

 ## Notes